Graduate Catalog

 Practicum and Internship Information

 During their third year in the program, school psychology students complete a full-time internship that runs the entire school year (August-June).
 It is designed as an opportunity to develop autonomous skills in direct services such as assessment, counseling, and consultation.
 The internship requires 1,200 hours of supervised service in a public school setting at the elementary and secondary levels.
-Some school districts provide a small stipend for this work.
-On-campus group supervision is provided, as well.
+Some school districts provide a stipend for this work.
+On-campus group supervision is provided as well.
 In preparation for this internship, students apply during their second year to districts that have requested interns through the program and supervisors are approved by program faculty.

 School Psychology Courses